Ezra Jackson Bailey

 What Google was showing the world.

-One string in Wix's SEO panel, unchanged for years.
-Every Google result, every iMessage unfurl, every LinkedIn preview — all of them ended on the wrong state.
+One string in Wix's settings, unchanged for years.
+Every Google result, every link preview — all of them ended on the wrong state.

 The site's meta description read “…a male counselor in Spring, Texas.”
 Spring, TX is roughly 900 miles from Matthew's actual office in Colorado Springs.
 That string hadn't been updated since the Wix site first launched.